 Postdoctoral scholars: I am happy to work with any potential postdoctoral scholars with interest in joining the lab.
 Please feel free to reach out and we can discuss funding opportunities and options.

 Graduate students: Please see full departmental requirements and details at: http://sciences.ucf.edu/biology/graduate-program/applying/.

-I will consider graduate students (MS or PhD) interested in ecology, conservation science, entomology, and natural history.
-Students interested in working with insects, particularly social insects, will benefit from my expertise on those subjects, but I will consider students interested in working with any organism or ecosystem.
-Generally, I am more comfortable advising students with an empirical focus, although I will consider students with a theoretical focus if their intent is to test theories empirically.
+I will consider graduate students (MS or PhD) interested in ecology, conservation science, entomology, natural history, and science teaching.
+Students interested in working with insects, particularly social insects, will benefit from my expertise on those subjects, but I will consider students interested in working on any question, organism, or ecosystem.
+Generally, I am more comfortable advising students with an empirical focus, although I will consider students with a theoretical focus especially if their intent is to test theories empirically.

 Undergraduate students: Undergraduate students are always welcome in the lab and can participate at a number of levels (from basic field and laboratory work to independent honors projects) for credit or pay.
 See http://www.our.ucf.edu/opportunities/programs.php for full details of the University program options.
 Skill development in insect identification, insect culturing, ecological study design and execution, a wide variety of field and laboratory techniques, and data analysis and write-up are all possible.

 Email me (firstname.lastname@example.org) if you are interested or have questions.